Elite-HRV/spren-vision-android/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 `fun dropComplexity(): Boolean`

 Attempts to drop the computational complexity by reducing the frame resolution.
 If frame resolution cannot be reduced, dropping the frame rate will be attempted.
-This may be called if frame drop is non-compliant, i.e, exceeds 5% in a 1 second period.
+This may be called if frame drop is non-compliant, i.e, exceeds 5% in a 1 second period at less than 28FPS.

 `fun handleOverExposure()`